-The University of Texas at Austin (UT Austin) is developing a prototype modular computational approach for monitoring the location of the CO2 plume as it moves through the subsurface during the injection process—the period when the CO2 is pumped through an injection well into the targeted rock formation.
-The approach utilizes project injection rate and pressure data as a basis for the modeling input.
-This enables modeling and monitoring capabilities at negligible incremental cost because injection rate and pressure data will be recorded for operational reasons in every carbon storage project.
+The University of Texas at Austin (UT Austin) developed a prototype modular computational approach for monitoring the location of the CO2 plume as it moves through the subsurface during the injection process—the period when the CO2 is pumped through an injection well into the targeted rock formation.
+The approach utilized project injection rate and pressure data as a basis for the modeling input.
+This enabled modeling and monitoring capabilities at negligible incremental cost because injection rate and pressure data is recorded for operational reasons in every carbon storage project.
 A goal of the modular computational approach is to take advantage of the inherent flexibility it provides, allowing for other types of data, such as surface deflection or seismic imaging, to be easily included with the rate/pressure data to reduce the uncertainty of the inferred plume location.

 Click to view Presentations, Papers, and Publications